When is it too late?

 Imagine that?
 Fulfilling?
 Isn’t that the real dream everyone is chasing?

 Curt’s base of coaching clients quickly expanded.
-So too did his desire to shut down the PR agency and focus only on coaching.
+So too did his desire to shut down the PR agency and focus on helping entrepreneurs build their businesses.
 The prospect of continuing down the same path he felt was now a dead-end increasingly gnawed at him.
 Curt knew he had discovered his true calling, yet, he still required a catalyst to seal the deal once and for all.

 Upon waking up one morning, he contemplated a scenario.
 You know how this goes, right?
 You’re in bed, about to sit up, but catch yourself bearing witness to the theater of the mind.
 For Curt, it wasn’t a convoluted stream of thought keeping him from fully arising.
 Instead, it was all quite basic.